jp7677/dxvk-nvapi/README.md

 ## Alternative NVAPI implementation on top of [DXVK](https://github.com/doitsujin/dxvk)

-This [repository](https://github.com/jp7677/dxvk-nvapi) provides an alternative implementation of NVIDIA's NVAPI library for usage with DXVK and [VKD3D-Proton](https://github.com/HansKristian-Work/vkd3d-proton).
+This [repository](https://github.com/jp7677/dxvk-nvapi) provides an alternative implementation of NVIDIA's NVAPI/NVOFAPI library for usage with DXVK and [VKD3D-Proton](https://github.com/HansKristian-Work/vkd3d-proton).
 Its way of working is similar to [DXVK-AGS](https://github.com/doitsujin/dxvk-ags), but adjusted and enhanced for NVAPI.

 This implementation currently offers entry points for supporting the following features in applications: